 "I guess," I replied hesitantly.
 I still didn't understand what was up with me not being able to come in.
 "On my life, Michael, nothing will happen."

 "I will not allow anything to happen to my children."

-"Neither will I. They area an extension and you and her."
+"Neither will I. They are an extension of you and her."

-The moment lasted that long however.
+The moment lasted that long, however.
 Just a moment.
-I'm not sure but I thought the both of us moved closer and almost kissed then remembered ourselves and pulled awkwardly away.
-We went out to the porch were Bruce and Antonio were still seated on the steps, Antonio was still reading the contents of the envelope Rafe had brought out of the adjoining house.
-Rafe and Christina stood leaning against the house staying out of the way.
+I'm not sure but I thought the both of us moved closer and almost kissed, then remembered ourselves and pulled awkwardly away.
+We went out to the porch where Bruce and Antonio were still seated on the steps, Antonio was still reading the contents of the envelope Rafe had brought out of the adjoining house.
+Rafe and Christina stood leaning against the house, staying out of the way.

 "Do you know any mages or anyone with magical abilities?"
 I asked Michael as the screen door once again shut.

 "No one Brenda hasn't killed," he replied.
 "She doesn't make friends in the supernatural community.
 E-except Lupines," he added guiltily.

 "Great," I muttered.